DavBebawy/School-Projects/Ruby-Pair/README.md

 # Ruby Pair

-Pair is a Racket class that mimics the cons box (a.k.a dotted pair) in Racket
+Pair is a Racket class that mimics the cons box (a.k.a dotted pair) in Racket.

 ## Functions:
 - `car` returns the first element